 CrowdStreet in early 2019 they had $500 million transacted and at the time of writing this raised $24.9 million.
 The platform provides a virtual commercial real estate marketplace that connects accredited investors with institutional real estate investments.
 Its online portal supports commercial real estate developers and operators to acquire, convert, and manage investors for their projects.
 Type of asset: development and finished assets.

 EquityMultiple, raised $4 million, focused on institutional-grade commercial real estate projects while offering both debt and equity investments.
 The company operates as an online real estate investing and finance platform connecting accredited investors with commercial real estate assets.
+We had a chance to team up with Yieldtalk and Crowdwise to build an event with their founder and CEO Charles Clinton.
+We also recently established an affiliate relationship.

 Equitydoor no transaction or funding data found.
 They focus on the US market and offer $1,000 minimums.
 Investors can inspect offering materials, such as legal due diligence items.
 Legal documents, signatures and fund transfers can all be handled through the platform so investors and issuers can complete the entire transaction through the secure website.
 The issuer covers the fees for setting up the project.